ClaudioESSilva/claudioessilva.github.io/content/post/2018-05-02-using-cast-function-with-user-defined-data-types-did-you-know.md

 - User-defined Data Types
 title: Using CAST() function with User-Defined Data Types...Did you know...
 ---
-I'm converting some <a href="https://www.firebirdsql.org" rel="noopener" target="_blank">Firebird</a> database code to T-SQL and I'm seeing a lot of code that doesn't work in the same way that SQL Server.
+I'm converting some [Firebird](https://www.firebirdsql.org) database code to T-SQL and I'm seeing a lot of code that doesn't work in the same way that SQL Server.
 No surprise - I already expected that but for those that still say that "all engines/databases are equal"..."is SQL right?" here is another proof that is not true.

-On Firebird it is possible to use the CAST function using a [DOMAIN](https://firebirdsql.org/file/documentation/reference_manuals/fblangref25-en/html/fblangref25-ddl-domn.html) (the equivalent in SQLServer is [UDDT - User-Defined Data Types](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference/data-types/user-defined-data-type)) as target data-type, well turns out that on SQL Server...<b>that is not possible</b>.
+On Firebird it is possible to use the CAST function using a [DOMAIN](https://firebirdsql.org/file/documentation/reference_manuals/fblangref25-en/html/fblangref25-ddl-domn.html) (the equivalent in SQLServer is [UDDT - User-Defined Data Types](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference/data-types/user-defined-data-type)) as target data-type, well turns out that on SQL Server...**that is not possible**.

 Which means that, even if I have created a UDDT as: